Screen Time: The Good, The Bad, and The Mindful Balance

 Stay in control of the screen

 Make sure that you as the parent and responsible adult stay in control of ALL the screens and devices in your house and within your family.
-I have seen children being "given" iPads and mobile phones for their birthdays and Christmas presents numerous times, and for me this breaks the golden rule of staying in control!
-The child should not own the iPad or the mobile phone, it is not their property, they do not have control over it.
-This is an expensive and potentially dangerous piece of technology which you are merely allowing them to use.
-You are essentially lending it to them.
+Children are often "given" iPads and mobile phones for their birthdays and Christmas presents numerous times, and for me this breaks the golden rule of staying in control!
+This is an expensive and potentially dangerous piece of technology which you should be merely allowing them to use.
+Rather than letting your child own an iPad or an iPhone, you should be essentially lending it to them.
 When can your child own their own screen?
 When they can pay for it themselves, of course!
 With great power comes great responsibility!

 Switch off in a positive way